Python-GIS-book/site/source/part2/chapter-07/md/01-data-structures-xarray.md

 ***Figure 7.4** A contour map representing the elevation values in the Kilimanjaro area.*

 It is also possible to create a surface map that shows the elevation values in 3D.
-We can do this by calling the `.plot.surface()` method in `xarray`:
+A 3D surface map is a three-dimensional representation of a terrain or surface, created by plotting elevation or depth data as a continuous surface.
+The map visually depicts the topography by assigning different colors, shading, and heights to represent variations in elevation, providing a realistic and intuitive view of the terrain.
+Creating a 3D surface map can be done by calling the `.plot.surface()` method in `xarray`:

 ```python
 surface = data["elevation"].plot.surface(cmap="Greens")